xdslproject/xdsl/CONTRIBUTING.md

   return default_value
   ```

+## Linting

+We use the following tools to ensure code quality.
+Configuration for these tools can be
+found in `pyproject.toml`.

+- Ruff: Used for linting and formatting.
+Configured in `[tool.ruff]`.
+- Pyright: Used for static type checking.
+Configured in `[tool.pyright]`.
+  Run with `make pyright`.

+## Testing

 The test and validation suite consists of:

 - Unit tests (pytest): Python tests in `tests/` (excluding `tests/filecheck`) for testing